kazukidevnull/KAZU-DFIR-NOTES/IR-Notes/IR-Investigation-notes.md

 + RAM: 64gb
 + CPU:i7
-+ m.2: x2 2TB SSD in double slot sata enclosure(this can either be used more RAID1 or to increase storage to 4tb)
++ m.2: x2 2TB SSD in double slot sata enclosure(this can either be used for RAID1 or to increase storage to 4tb)
 + GPU

 ## Response kit